davetz/NodeModel/README.md

-# NodeModel
+# NodeModel:
-.Net Standard Library for MVVM style Node Models use this for visually creating and editing both the metadata and the modeling data of a node model.
+MVVM style Library to visually create/edit a node model's metadata and modeling data.